vikram0230/ai_he_lcs/docs/doc_run_sybil.md

-# Documentation: How to run Sybil on the UIC Extreme Cluster
+# Documentation: How to run Sybil on the UIC Lakeshore

-*Last updated 11/20/2023 by Abdul Zakkar*
+*Last updated 03/07/2025 by Vikram Harikrishnan*

 **Disclaimer:** NetID access to the Extreme Cluster is required to follow this tutorial.
 If you do not have access, you may request access [here](https://acer.uic.edu/get-started/request-access/).